chrissantamaria/VeracrossMap/README.md

 # VeracrossMap

+#### This project is depreciated and will likely not work with the current version of Veracross.
+Please use only for reference.

 ## Overview

 VeracrossMap is a geographic display of student data from the school management platform Veracross.
 The project utilizes Puppeteer to run a headless browser and act like a real user to access the Veracross directory page and strip student data and photos.
 The Google Maps API is then used to geocode addresses and eventually display them on a map to view student distribution.